SatoryKono/Chembl_targets/README.md

 `query_tokens` (`beta2-adrenergic`/`beta2adrenergic`, `h-3`/`h3`) to aid
 downstream matching.
 Original split tokens (e.g. `h` and `3`) are also preserved in `query_tokens`.

+Standalone Roman numerals from `II` to `XX` are converted to digits while single-letter numerals such as `V` or `X` are left untouched to avoid changing valid gene symbols.

 Short indices enclosed in brackets such as `h3`, `p2x7`, or `5-ht1a` are kept; the bracketed content is stored under `hints.parenthetical`.